HBA. Planning Guide for Printing, Publications and Web Pages

 PLANNING GUIDE FOR COLLEGE PRINTING, PUBLICATIONS AND WEB PAGES

-The Office of College Relations' primary interest in printing, publications and web pages is the development, editing, and design of information materials that accurately and effectively support the institutional image of the college.
+The Office of Marketing and Recruitment ' primary interest in printing, publications and web pages is the development, editing, and design of information materials that accurately and effectively support the institutional image of the college.
 Special care is taken to ensure than such materials carry a strong South Plains College identify, covey a uniform, positive message consistent with professional standards, reflect good taste in design, and do an effective and efficient job of the intended purposes.

 For practical purposes, publications at South Plains College are defined as printed or electronic materials that take the form of flyers, handbooks, brochures, handbills, multi-page booklets, magazines, newsletters, posters, cards, folders, schedules, catalogs and web pages.

-Special functions of the printing and publications operations of the Office of College Relations include, but are not limited to the following:
+Special functions of the printing and publications operations of the Office of Marketing and Recruitment include, but are not limited to the following:

 1. Preparing publications funded through the College's printing budgets, including the general catalog, general information brochure, departmental brochures, scholarship guidebook, campus maps, posters, class schedules, special newsletters, sports programs, special brochures and other materials;